rz501/Macaulay2-Jupyter-Kernel/README.md

 Quite obviously, you need to have recent versions of both Macaulay2 and Jupyter installed on your system.
 You can find installation instructions for your environment on their respective sites.

 Further, `M2` must be on your `PATH`.
-It already is if you are using it with Emacs.
-Otherwise, you can achieve that by running `setup()` from within an M2 session; and you might have to restart your machine adter that.
+It already is, if you are using Emacs as your front-end.
+Otherwise, you can achieve that by running `setup()` from within an M2 session.
+(You might have to restart your machine in the latter case.)

 Finally, you need Python3.6+.
 Note that Jupyter itself can do away with either version 2 or 3.